-We decided to build APM as the main way to distribute different versions of the packages that comprise Aragon Core.
-A package or repository (repo) in the APM keeps track of evolving versions of its contents (the webapp component typically) and smart contract code (if applicable).
+A package or repository (repo) in an APM registry keeps track of evolving versions of its contents (the webapp component typically) and smart contract code (if applicable).

 We envision that many APM registries will be created for different purposes and types of packages.
 For Aragon, we use the